galileo/js-project-boilerplate/Readme.md

 Important:
 Please start first the dev `up` to build the proper image.

+## Git hooks

+There problem around hooks within Docker container world you can take, several approaches but none of it is looking as an right solution.

+1. You need yarn on your host machine - but this also means that you need ot install all modules on your host.
+2. You can use `./git` command from this directory - which is shortcut for running git within container
+3. Create

+Limitations of point `2`
+> As we are using docker-compose to run our git command and to be able to guess the container name we are not allowed to use interactive shell.
+So we just can use simple git actions

 ## Heavy libraries

 Sometimes we don't need to have all those js goodies at once so here are some